Values and Honesty

 - On Saturday and Sunday, common room visitation is allowed from 11am until 15 minutes before curfew.

 - Sleepovers are allowed only on Friday or Saturday nights and must be approved by the on-duty faculty (of both dormitories) at least one hour before the curfew of the student host.

 - On-duty faculty may limit the number of sleepovers, at their discretion.
 A limit of three sleepovers (three students) is recommended.

-- If an underclassman is staying in an upperclass dormitory, their underclass curfew still applies.
+- If an underclassman is staying in an upperclass dormitory, his/her underclass curfew still applies.